The power of a positive outlook

 “As an entrepreneur, you have lots of people looking to you for answers and support,” Mandich says.
 “Make sure you also have a network of people you can turn to and rely on in tough times.
-With the coronavirus specifically, just because we can’t be physically close doesn’t mean we can’t still be there for each other.”
+Just because we can’t be physically close, for example, doesn’t mean we can’t still be there for each other.”

 3. Cut yourself some slack

-While the COVID-19 crisis has required entrepreneurs to make several day-to-day decisions—as they set up remote teams and manage unpredictable finances—Mandich recommends setting aside the urge to make big, long-term ones.
+Crises often require entrepreneurs to make several day-to-day decisions—for example, in relation to even unpredictable working methods or financial management.
+Mandich however recommends setting aside the urge to make big, long-term ones.

 “Fear, anxiety and stress all affect our ability to think clearly,” she says.
 “So take the pressure off and defer making big plans or changes if you can.”